sleddog/methods/projects/fizzbuzz/java/README.md

-To run this, type "java -jar FizzBuzz.jar" from within this folder in your shell/command prompt.
+To run this,compile it from wherever you have your class variables set.
+Alternatively, add it to a project in your IDE.

 It only accepts positive integers at the moment.